quantprofessionals/eduquant.nl/content/courses/intro_credit_risk/index.md

 ## Learning Goals

-After this course, you will be able to
+After this module, you will be able to

  * Have a broad understanding of internal models and their regulation and supervision
  * Know the relevance IRB roll-out plans and the design of rating systems